latolukasz/beeorm-doc/docs/guide/event_broker.md

 }()
 ````

-In above example we successfully run two consumers: `consumer-1` and `consumer-2`.

 Upscaling is easy - simply run another `Consumer()` with higher number (`3` in our example).
 Problem starts when you want to downscale your consumers.
 In above example we are running two consumers.
 Now imagine we want to run only one `consumer-1`.
 Of course first you should stop `consumer-2`.